AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/embedpartner/embedapi2.md

 }
 ```

-For quick testing, copy this sample value and paste in jwt.io, Navigate to right hand payload section & update “email”.
+For quick testing, copy this sample value and paste in jwt.io, Navigate to right hand payload section & update "email".
 The jwt token at left side will be updated automatically.
 You can use this as subject token in token exchange api

 **How to generate programmatically?**